 This scientific paper published by the University of Bologna, Italy in 2005, states at the very beginning that capillary rising damp (along with other types of moisture) is one of the main problems in old buildings.

-The paper discusses the various moisture measurement methods, while also presenting a methodology to relatively easily recreate rising damp under laboratory conditions.
+The paper discusses the various moisture measurement methods, while also presenting a methodology on how to easily recreate rising damp under laboratory conditions.

 Treatment of rising damp in historical buildings